Final Fantasy XV downloadable content: Reception

 Carter called Episode Ignis the best DLC episode to that point, praising its relation to the main narrative as well as Ignis' portrayal.
-Ramsey described its additional story elements as indispensable for players who are invested in the series, and praised Ignis' "flashy, fast, and fluid fighting style" which keeps combat scenarios engaging.
+Ramsey described its additional story elements as indispensable for players who are invested in the series, and praised Ignis' "flashy, fast, and fluid fighting style" that keeps combat scenarios engaging.
 He concluded that Episode Ignis is the most impactful character-driven DLC and suggested that future content should build upon the positive example it set.
 Triezenberg enjoyed the narrative, and felt the alternate storyline featured in the DLC provided some good character development for Ignis, Noctis and Ardyn.

 Mike Fahey from Kotaku praised Ardyn's portrayal as the setting's overarching antagonist, citing Episode Ardyn and its anime tie-in as highlights for his character development and making his vendetta against Noctis's family "fully justified".
 RPG Site's George Foster said the DLC "manages to turn a previously interesting, but oftentimes one-note villain, into a sympathetic figure", but concluded that the DLC as a whole is held back by repetitive gameplay that doesn't really live up to Episode Ignis or Episode Prompto, with its few redeeming factors being its story and how it expands on the lore of its fictional universe.
 Hirun Cryer from USGamer faulted Ardyn's overarching characterisation and saying Episode Ardyn's narrative undermined the work done during the anime tie-in, while Eurogamer Italy said Episode Ardyn prioritises fan service at the expense of narrative coherence.